Pablo Hasél: Legal troubles

 On 6 February a thousand people gathered in the Plaza Jacinto Benavente in Madrid in solidarity with Hasél and in defence of freedom of expression and conscience with dozens of riot police vans and police armed with rifles in front of the gathering.
-On 12 February 2021, just the day of his deadline expired for him to go to prison, Hasél released the song, Ni Felipe VI, ironically dedicating it to "the misnamed progressive [PSOE-Podemos] government which has perpetuated repression.
+On 12 February 2021, the day of his deadline to go to prison, Hasél released the song, Ni Felipe VI, ironically dedicating it to "the misnamed progressive [PSOE-Podemos] government which has perpetuated repression.
 Feeling nervous as the streets fill up for freedom of expression, they have promised to do something, trying to stop the mobilisation, but only with this will we win this struggle".
 The song begins with an intervention by the Spanish king Felipe VI in which he states that "without freedom of expression and information there is no democracy".
 Within the first month the song had 1.5 million views on Youtube.

 Hasél publicly refused this prison order, and was eventually arrested on 16 February.
 Hasel, alongside a group of over 50 students, had barricaded himself inside University of Lleida's rectorate building in protest against his sentence.
 Hasél's freedom was supported by Amnesty International and a letter signed by 300 Spanish artists including Pedro Almodóvar and Javier Bardem, as well as by President of Mexico Andrés Manuel López Obrador, former Bolivian President Evo Morales and Venezuela's president Nicolás Maduro.
 Hasél's imprisonment led to nights of protests involving thousands of people in cities including Valencia, Madrid and Barcelona.
 Podemos has likened Hasél's case to that of Valtònyc, another Spanish rapper prosecuted by the Spanish judiciary, who fled to Belgium in 2018 after a 31/2-year prison sentence for writing song lyrics that a court found glorified terrorism and insulted the monarchy.
 PEN Català published a communiqué – in collaboration with the Catalan Academy of Music, the Association of Catalan Language Writers, the Association of Periodicals in Catalan, Editors.cat, the Fira Literal, Freemuse, the Catalan Publishers' Guild, Llegir en català, Òmnium; in defense of freedom of expression and for the release of Hasél.

-On 1 March 2021, the public prosecutor's office asked for another five years and three months in prison for Hasél.
-This time for incidents that took place on the night of 25 March 2018 in the attempted assault on the Government subdelegation in Lérida in protest against the arrest of Carles Puigdemont a few hours earlier in Germany.
+On 1 March 2021, the public prosecutor's office asked for another five years and three months in prison for Hasél, for incidents that took place on the night of 25 March 2018 in the attempted assault on the Government subdelegation in Lleida in protest against the arrest of Carles Puigdemont a few hours earlier in Germany.
 Hasél and 10 defendants had the intention, according to the Public Prosecutor's Office, to disrupt the protection operation and "gain access to the building", a symbol of the central government in Lleida.
-The State Attorney's Office is involved in the case to claim compensation for the material damage.
-Not so the Generalitat de Catalunya, which brought no action against Hasel.
+The State Attorney's Office is involved in the case to claim compensation for the material damage, while the Generalitat de Catalunya brought no action against Hasél.